N.Y. Education Law Section 668-E

 (i)

-became severely and permanently disabled as a result of service in the armed forces of the United States, as defined by subdivision eight of Military Law § 1 (Definitions)section one of the military law,; and
+became severely and permanently disabled as a result of service in the armed forces of the United States, as defined by subdivision eight of Military Law § 1 (Definitions),; and

 c.